-1. FZone Aquarium CO2 Regulator - Bang for the Buck CO2 Regulator
+3. FZone Aquarium CO2 Regulator – The Best Budget CO2 Regulator

 The FZone CO2 Regulator is a comprehensive CO2 regulator that is available at a reasonable price for aquarists.
-It is surprisingly high quality given it's price point.
+It is surprisingly high quality given it’s price point.
 This is coming from a person who is used to seeing high quality CO2 regulators command prices over $200.
 This regulator also has the advantage of being DC powered, which means it will draw less electricity to operate and is easier to accommodate in the event of a power outage.
-This package also comes with a bubble counter - which will allow you check the flow of your CO2 using a high precision needle valve.
+This package also comes with a bubble counter – which will allow you check the flow of your CO2 using a high precision needle valve.
 This CO2 regulator offers the same features that you expect with higher priced regulators and FZone also offers a Triple Stage Regulator.
-The bubble counter also has a check value feature.
+The bubble counter also has a check valve feature.

 It will not fit paintball tanks standard, but the accessory to accommodate them is not that expensive.
 It also only offers a 1 year warranty.
 However, given it’s features and price it’s a good choice to consider.